Akryum/nux/README.md

 ## Known bugs

-- Back/Forward button may crash the browser
+- (Not critical) Back/Forward button and Keyboard shortcuts may crash the browser if the app is reloaded using the reload app button.

 ## Screenshot